unboxed/unboxed.co/source/blog/2017-07-27-welcome-to-the-team-dennis-tsiang.md

 I lived in Stoke-On-Trent for the most of my life and only moved to London when I began University.
 The amount of people in London was more than I expected!
 Before University I had a little experience coding in C++ on an Arduino board, which I used for making small projects.
 At University, I have been learning all sorts of programming languages including Java, C and even ones I’ve never heard of before such as Haskell.
 I’m extremely fond of learning new things and I look forward to seeing what I can learn at my time with Unboxed.<br/>

 I had some experience using Ruby but no previous experience using Ruby on Rails before coming to Unboxed.
-However, the team at Unboxed have provided me with the opportunity to study more about the framework in a professional environment, including paid online courses.
+However, the team at Unboxed have provided me with the opportunity to study more about the framework in a professional environment.
 This support has been invaluable in allowing me to develop my knowledge of Ruby on Rails, and I can really start to see how beneficial Rails is for creating web applications.
 I’m really excited to use what I am learning in a real project.<br/>
 <br/>

 ![Dennis Tsiang2 ](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/f625263299ef61afd94a57eda6e267b7.png)